-In most cases, it can crack Windows password in few minutes.
-By default, Ophcrack comes with rainbow tables to crack passwords of less than 14 characters, which contains only alphanumeric characters.
+In most cases, it can crack a Windows password in a few minutes.
+By default, Ophcrack comes with rainbow tables to crack passwords of less than 14 characters which contain only alphanumeric characters.
 Other rainbow tables are also available to download.

 Ophcrack is also available as LiveCD.

 DaveGrohl is a popular brute-forcing tool for Mac OS X. It supports all available versions of Mac OS X. This tool supports both dictionary attacks and incremental attacks.
 It also has a distributed mode that lets you perform attacks from multiple computers to attack on the same password hash.
-This tool is now open source and you can download the source code.

-THC Hydra is known for its ability to crack passwords of network authentications by performing brute-force attacks.
-It performs dictionary attacks against more than 30 protocols including telnet, ftp, http, https, smb and more.
-It is available for various platforms including Linux, Windows/Cygwin, Solaris 11, FreeBSD 8.1, OpenBSD, OSX and QNX/Blackberry
+THC Hydra is known for its ability to crack passwords of network authentications by performing brute force attacks.
+It performs dictionary attacks against more than 30 protocols including Telnet, FTP, HTTP, HTTPS, SMB and more.
+It is available for various platforms including Linux, Windows/Cygwin, Solaris 11, FreeBSD 8.1, OpenBSD, OSX and QNX/Blackberry.

-Download THC Hydra from this link: https://www.thc.org/thc-hydra/
+Download THC Hydra here.

-Brute-forcing is the best password cracking methods.
+Brute-forcing is the best password-cracking method.
 The success of the attack depends on various factors.
 However, factors that affect most are password length and combination of characters, letters and special characters.
-This is why when we talk about strong passwords; we usually suggest users to have long passwords with combination of lower-case letters, capital letters, numbers, and special characters.
-It does not make brute-force impossible but it makes brute-force difficult.
+This is why when we talk about strong passwords, we usually suggest that users have long passwords with a combination of lower-case letters, capital letters, numbers and special characters.
+It does not make brute-forcing impossible but it does make it difficult.
 Therefore, it will take a longer time to reach to the password by brute-forcing.

-Brute-force password cracking is also very important in computer security.
+Brute force password cracking is also very important in computer security.
 It is used to check the weak passwords used in the system, network or application.